nerfstudio-project/nerfstudio/docs/quickstart/installation.md

 Git comes pre-installed on many systems, but if you do not have it, download and install it [here](https://git-scm.com/downloads).

 If using Windows, install Visual Studio.
 This must be done before installing CUDA.
 For CUDA 11.3, install Visual Studio 2019 ver 16.9 (the latest, 16.11, may cause errors when installing tiny-cuda-nn).
+For CUDA 11.6 or higher, install Visual Studio 2022.
+Windows installation has only been tested with CUDA 11.3.
 The necessary components are included in the `Desktop Development with C++` workflow (also called `C++ Build Tools` in the BuildTools edition).
 You can find older versions of Visual Studio 2019 [here](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers).

 Install CUDA.
-This library has been tested with version 11.3.
+This library has been tested with version 11.3 and 11.7.1.
 You can find CUDA download links [here](https://developer.nvidia.com/cuda-toolkit-archive) and more information about installing CUDA [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).

 ## Create environment